Fortress of Trento: From the early postwar period to the present

 Since the fighting never reached Trent, the Fortress structures reached the end of World War I intact.
 As these were military structures, in 1918 the most important permanent works passed to the military domain under the jurisdiction of the Royal Army, which repurposed them as powder magazines, depots, or troop quarters.
 The other structures and field fortifications, on the other hand, were simply abandoned and integrated into privately owned or state property.
-All visible structures on Doss Trento were completely destroyed in order to erase all traces of the Habsburg past and build the Cesare Battisti Mausoleum and the Alpine Acropolis, which was never realized.
+All visible structures on Doss Trento were completely destroyed to erase all traces of the Habsburg past and build the Cesare Battisti Mausoleum and the Alpine Acropolis, which was never realized.
 The remainder was put to other uses.
 During the 1920s two accidental explosions caused the complete destruction of the Lower Mattarello Battery and the Rocchetta Barrage.
 Very few traces of the latter also remain due to road rectification work.

 During World War II, the various underground shelters and depots from Doss Trento to Mattarello were repurposed as air raid shelters to escape Allied bombing and then abandoned again.
 Later, starting in the 1950s, the military property began to dispose of the various works in its possession, which were purchased by private individuals or given to local authorities.
 Only a few continued to be used until the 1980s (e.g., forts San Rocco and Mattarello) and then also sold off.
 The Viote shooting range also continued to serve its purpose until the 1980s when it was ceded to the state property.
 Today there is a small astronomical observatory there while some of the villas used as barracks at the time now lie abandoned and awaiting redevelopment.